Tottenham Hotspur F.C. supporters: Attendance

 The attendance figures for Tottenham's home matches have fluctuated over the years.
 Five times between 1950 and 1962, Tottenham had the highest average attendance in England, with over 55,000 recorded in the 1950–51 season.
-However, average attendances fell below 21,000 in the 1985–86 season.
+However, average attendance fell below 21,000 in the 1985–86 season.
 Home attendances have since recovered, and average attendance numbers at Tottenham's former ground White Hart Lane in the 2000s were close to its all-seater capacity at between 35,000 and 36,000.
 In the 2017–18 season, when Tottenham used the 90,000-capacity Wembley Stadium as its home ground, it had the second highest average attendance in the Premier League at nearly 68,000.
 Their highest home attendance figure was recorded at the 2016–17 UEFA Champions League game against Bayer Leverkusen, when 85,512 attended, a record for any English club.
 The club also registered a series of record attendances for Premier League matches in the 2017–18 season, the highest being the North London derby on 10 February 2018 which was attended by 83,222 spectators.

 The club moved to the Tottenham Hotspur Stadium in 2019, and attendance averaged between 59 and 60,000 in the first two seasons at the new stadium.
 The highest attendance so far is 62,027 recorded for the North London derby against Arsenal on 12 May 2022.
-The attendance number recorded in this stadium is the actual number of fans going through the gates rather than the number of tickets issued as in the case with many other grounds where the attendance figures may include season ticket holders who did not turn up for matches and unused free tickets.
+The attendance number recorded in this stadium is the actual number of fans going through the gates rather than the number of tickets issued used for many other grounds where the attendance figures may include season ticket holders who did not turn up for matches and unused free tickets.